A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 The concept of bottled water was part of the earliest human civilizations.
 However, bottling the water began in the Holy Well, the United Kingdom, in 1621.

-Meanwhile, the demand for water bottles started with increasing numbers of people going in the spa, such as the Americans and Europeans in the 17th and 18th centuries.
+Meanwhile, the demand for water bottles started with increasing numbers of people in the spa, such as the Americans and Europeans in the 17th and 18th centuries.

-In the middle of the 19th century, Saratoga Springs considered one of the United States' well-known bottlers, produced about 7 million water bottles each year.
-However, in the 20th century, the demand for water bottles decreased with the water chlorination technique.
+In the middle of the 19th century, Saratoga Springs was considered one of the United States' well-known bottlers, producing about 7 million water bottles each year.

 There is widespread prevention of water-borne diseases in municipal water supplies and even inside the home.
 Meanwhile, bottled water continued to spread in cafes and groceries, especially in Europe.
 Today, bottled water is one of the most popular beverages in the United States and other parts of the world.